bagrow/datatools/python/README.md

 datatools.py
 ============

-A companion python module for datatools, containing many of the non-plotting function.
+A companion, importable python module for datatools, containing most of the non-plotting functionality.
 For plotting, consider using [matplotlib][].

 Example